 2.6 Non-Maastricht University Publications

-You can enter your output from previous or simultaneous affiliations.
+You can enter your outputs from previous or simultaneous affiliations.
 A BibTeX export file from the Research Information System of your previous/other affiliation is an efficient way to import your outputs in our Pure.
-These publications will be visible on your profile page, but will not be part of (departmental) reports.
+These publications will be visible on your profile page, but must NOT be part of (departmental) reports.
 Therefore follow the instructions below.

 When you enter a new publication, your name and your current department will be added to the list of authors by default.
 Please remove your current department and add the external organisation.